 Neil is an award-winning writer whose work appears in National Geographic, the Virginia Quarterly Review, and The American Scholar, among other publications.
 He also works in film, television, and audio, and his recent investigative podcast, Unfinished: Deep South, was nominated for a Peabody Award.

-Neil is the recipient of numerous awards and grants, recently including one from the Pulitzer Center for his work on the mysterious decline of Arctic caribou.
+Neil is the recipient of numerous awards and grants, recently including one from the Pulitzer Center for his work on the decline of Arctic caribou.
 In 2022 he was the John D. And Katherine T. MacArthur Foundation resident at Yaddo.
 In 2021 he was a storyteller-in-residence at Denison University.